And without question, the most meaningful three hours in media.

 This will mean compromise, but not a compromise of basic principle.

-So here's Reagan.
+Okay, so here's Reagan.

 He wanted to go out and create a new majority with a unity or an alignment of fiscal and social conservatives.

-That apparently is not the case today with uh conservatism, media types, elected conservatives, or what have you.
+That apparently is not the case today with conservatism, media types, elected conservatives, or what have you.

-Now we gotta be liked.
+Now we got to be liked.

 Got to make them like us.